Independence of Singularity Type for Numerically Effective K\"ahler-Ricci Flows: Abstract

 \section{Abstract}

 In this paper, we show that the singularity type of solutions to the K\"aher-Ricci flow on a numerically effective manifold does not depend on the initial metric.
-More precisely if there exists a type III solution to the K\"ahler-Ricci flow, then any other solution starting from a different initial metric will also be Type III.
-This generalises previous results by Y. Zhang for the semi-ample case.
+More precisely, if there exists a type III solution to the K\"ahler-Ricci flow, then any other solution starting from a different initial metric will also be Type III.
+This generalises a previous result by Y. Zhang for the semi-ample case and confirms a conjecture by V. Tosatti.